 Religion and spirituality help many people to conceptualize their life experiences, values, beliefs, and behavior (Abernethy 1998).
 A majority of patients report that religion is important to them (Verhagen 2010), and many individuals seek mental health treatment to address issues that may have a spiritual dimension such as hope, identity, purpose, meaning, and morality (APA 2006).
 Therefore, perhaps not surprisingly, studies have shown that the majority of patients want their health care providers to inquire about their religious and spiritual beliefs and to incorporate them into their treatment (Cook 2013).
 However, given the lack of training in how to talk about religion and spirituality in psychiatric treatment, coupled with the history of tension between religion and mental health care, many providers have historically avoided the subject (Moreira-Almeida 2014).
-In fact, religion has been considered a "forgotten or lost dimension" in psychiatry (Verhagen 2010).

 There are circumstances when religion and spirituality may cause harm to a patient.
 For example, patients may avoid beneficial treatments when they conflict with their religious beliefs.
 Patients may also view their decision to enter into psychiatric treatment as evidence that they are failing to trust God or consider their mental health symptoms as evidence of moral weakness (René 2011, WPA 2016, Cook 2013, Curlin 2007).
-Other patients may seek types of treatment that are known to be harmful (e.g., conversion therapy), or use their religious beliefs to propel suicide, violence, and self-neglect.
+Other patients may seek types of treatment that are known to be harmful (e.g., conversion therapy), or use their religious beliefs to impel suicide, violence, and self-neglect.
 These beliefs may also be used to justify undue suffering, such as abuse by partners or parents (Cook 2013, Griffith 2010, Moreira-Almeida 2014, WPA 2016).
 A depressed patient's religious beliefs may also exacerbate their feelings of self-blame and sinfulness (René 2011).
 There is clinical guidance available on how to respectfully interact with patients whose treatment may be endangered by their religious beliefs, and with those who have had religious beliefs imposed upon them (Griffith 2010).